10 Innsbruck Old Town Attractions Not to Miss

 4. Court Church (Hofkirche)

-Court Church Innsbruck
+Court Church in Innsbruck with visitors.

-The Schwarze Mander in the Court Church in Innsbruck.
+The Schwarze Mander in the Court Church in Innsbruck

-Tip: The Innsbruck Court Church and the Museum of Tyrolean Folk Art share the same entrance.
+The Innsbruck Court Church and the Museum of Tyrolean Folk Art share the same entrance.
 If you have time, it’s well worth taking a tour of the museum.
 Don’t let the Krampus near the entrance frighten you away!

 5. Maria Theresa Street